-In this article, we’re going to examine a number of important situations that affect the applicant data that should be submitted to OFCCP.
-Before we continue, though, here’s a short review of how the Internet Applicant rule works.
 The Internet Applicant rule provides a four-prong test to determine which job seekers should be counted as applicants and should thus appear in statistical reports provided to OFCCP.
-These four prongs are:
+These four prongs as found in 41 CFR 60-1.3(1) are:

 - The individual submits an expression of interest in employment through the Internet or related electronic data technologies;

 - The contractor considers the individual for employment in a particular position;

 - The individual’s expression of interest indicates the individual possesses the basic qualifications for the position; and,

 - The individual at no point in the contractor’s selection process prior to receiving an offer of employment from the contractor, removes himself or herself from further consideration or otherwise indicates that he or she is no longer interested in the position.